Follicular Unit Transplantation: The Strip Method Houston

 Follicular unit transplantation (FUT), or the “strip method,” is a time-tested technique for permanent hair restoration in Houston, TX.
 Using your own natural hair, double board-certified facial plastic surgeon Dr. Haresh Yalamanchili restores thick, healthy hair to areas of baldness, recreating your natural hairline for an impressive result.

 Dr. Yalamanchili can help restore your hairline.
-To visit him in Houston and learn about your hair transplant options, request a consultation at the Belage Center or call to schedule an appointment.
+To visit him in Houston and learn about your strip hair transplant options, request a consultation at the Belage Center or call to schedule an appointment.

 How It Works